AlexanderSelzer/wikiscraper.js/README.md

 # About

-The DOM scraper does not yet work well in Wikipedia's quirky layout.
-This tool is for now aimed at the more technical pages, which feature a little "infobox".
+This tool will get the contents of Wikipedia's infobox (.infobox class), as a key-value JavaScript object.

-I made it for use with [Mendeleev.io](https://github.com/zpiman/Mendeleev.io)).
+It was made for use with [Mendeleev.io](https://github.com/zpiman/Mendeleev.io)).

 # Usage in JavaScript